 1-Minute Reversal Exit Method

-Another exit method is what I called the 1-minute reversal.
+Another exit method is what I called the 1-minute reversal or aggressive trailing stop loss.
 Recall, I only use 1-minute charts when day trading stocks with this trending strategy.

 The chart shows two short entries and one long, along with three exits using the aggressive trailing stop loss method.